Trayshar/Hephaestus-LineageOS/README.md

-# Custom Build script to compile LineageOS 18.1 with MicroG for Galaxy J5 device family
+# Custom Build script to compile LineageOS 18.1 with MicroG for Motorola Moto One Vision (codename "kane") family

 ## Usage
 Just execute the `run-container.sh` shell script.
 You might want to tweak it a little bit to your needs tho.